By: Marilyn L. Davis

-Given that none of us can predict the future, invariably the apprehension about the future spirals into the “What Ifs.”
+Given that none of us can predict the future, invariably, the apprehension about the future spirals into the “What Ifs.”
 Here are a few “What Ifs” to reference:

-• What if I don’t like the changes?
+- What if I don’t like the changes?
 Then revert to your old behavior.

 Rather than focus on the “What ifs” concerning the future, ask yourself if you are more afraid of staying the same or changing.

-Staying the same, in your feelings, attitudes, and situations means that you will continue experiencing the same types of outcomes.
+Staying the same, in your feelings, attitudes, and situations means that you will continue experiencing the same outcomes.
 That choice to stay the same condemns you to the misery of your addiction.

-Too often people rely on their intellect believing that they are smart enough to carry out changes without asking for directions specific to recovery.
+Too often, people rely on their intellect, believing that they are smart enough to make changes without asking for directions specific to recovery.
 If you consider recovery as a new subject or skill, it can remove some of the false belief that you ought to know what to do.

 The reality is that while you are intelligent, most people do not intuitively know how to do things well the first few times they attempt something.
 Think about the following.
 Do you know how to:

-If you discover that you do not know how to do any of the issues in the list, use your intelligence wisely and ask for help, guidance. or instructions from people who do know.
+If you discover that you do not know how to do any of the things on the list, use your intelligence wisely, and ask for help, guidance, or instructions from people who know.

 When you find that they have worked in this field for multiple years or are in recovery themselves, common sense tells you that they may have some solutions to your problems.

-Therefore, dropping your guard, listening to advice, following the directions and then deciding if you like the outcomes will help teach you which people are trustworthy.
+Therefore, dropping your guard, listening to advice, following directions, and then deciding if you like the outcomes will help teach you which people are trustworthy.

-With this information, it is easier to ask for help from or seek their guidance the next time you are uncertain.
+With this information, it is easier to ask the next person for guidance if you’re uncertain.

-Unfortunately, there are no guarantees that you will win the Mother of the Year Award now that you are in recovery, nor that you will win the girl because you are now taking a shower every day.
+Unfortunately, there are no guarantees that you will win the Mother of the Year Award now that you are in recovery or win the girl because you are currently taking a shower every day.
 There are still uncertainties in recovery; however, there are more opportunities for better outcomes than in active addiction.

-For most of us, it was the simple changes, which showed us that by doing something concrete, then evaluating the outcomes; we were motivated to make more changes.
+For most of us, it was the simple changes that showed us doing something concrete, then evaluating the outcomes; we were motivated to make more changes.

 Here is a partial list that might help you see where simple changes in behaviors, thoughts, feelings, and attitudes could positively influence your recovery and life.
 Start with six universal negative aspects and make an effort to change them.